Business Process Modeling Techniques with Examples

 It’s flexibility makes UML a popular business process modeling technique

-Business process modeling goes back a long time and BPMN and UML evolved from some techniques used a while back.
-However, some of these earlier techniques are still been used in business process modeling.
-Listed below are some of those techniques that are still used today.
+Business process modeling techniques go back a long time and BPMN and UML evolved from some techniques used a while back.
+However, some of these earlier techniques are still being used in business process modeling.
+Next, we are covering some of those techniques that are still used today.

 3. Flowchart Technique